-Hey, I’m Sam Duong, and I’m a Junior at Palo Alto High School.
+Hey, I’m Sam Duong, and I’m a Senior at Palo Alto High School.
 I am the Team Captain for Kuriosity Robotics and a founding member.
 My favorite things to do on the team are programming and build.
 Outside of robotics I enjoy playing the guitar and watching football.

-Hi, I'm Albert Cai, and I'm a Junior at Palo Alto High School and the build lead for Kuriosity Robotics.
+Hi, I'm Albert Cai, and I'm a Senior at Palo Alto High School and the build lead for Kuriosity Robotics.
 I am a co-founder of Kuriosity.
 I enjoy all aspects of FIRST, but like building the most because it is hands-on and there are no boundaries.

-Hello, I'm Ethan Liang, a sophomore at Gunn High School.
+Hello, I'm Ethan Liang, a junior at Gunn High School.
 I am part of the programming team, and enjoy working with software quite a bit.
 Outside of working with the team, I like music, especially playing the piano.

-Hi, I’m Arthur and I’m currently a sophomore at Palo Alto High School.
+Hi, I’m Arthur and I’m currently a junior at Palo Alto High School.
 I am part of the build team and this year was my second year as a member of Kuriosity after 3 years of experience in FLL.
 Outside of robotics, I have a passion for swimming and learning new things.

-Hi, I’m Reid and I’m a sophomore at Crystal Springs Uplands School.
+Hi, I’m Reid and I’m a junior at Crystal Springs Uplands School.
 I am on the build team.
 Outside of robotics, I enjoy swimming, tinkering with random things, and creating sizable and usually intentional explosions in my backyard.

-Hi, I'm Khue and I'm currently a Junior at Palo Alto High School.
+Hi, I'm Khue and I'm currently a senior at Palo Alto High School.
 I'm 16 years old and enjoy robotics with my team.
 I had a lizard named Mango.
 Outside of robotics, I like to play tennis and eat lots of food.

 Hi!
-I'm Austin, and I'm a Junior at Palo Alto High School.
+I'm Austin, and I'm a senior at Palo Alto High School.
 I am currently on the build and business team and outside of robotics, I enjoy playing percussion and supporting the 49ers, Warriors, and Giants.

-Hello, I’m Aidan and I’m currently a junior at Palo Alto High School.
+Hello, I’m Aidan and I’m currently a senior at Palo Alto High School.
 This is my first year in FTC and I am on the build team.
 In my spare time, I enjoy playing basketball, solving puzzles, and playing chess.